-Extra advice: yogurts, milkshakes, cheese, ice cream and butter all have the potential to cause problems too if it's the case that you are particularly sensitive to dairy.
+Extra advice: yogurts, milkshakes, cheese, ice cream and butter could all have the potential to cause problems too if it's the case that you are particularly sensitive to dairy.
 However, you should always chat to a healthcare professional such as nutritionist or a GP if you are keen to cut out any major food groups.

 You may also find it helpful to cut back on your alcohol consumption during your period as it can dehydrate you.
-This, in turn, can make period symptoms like cravings and fatigue more severe.
+This, in turn, could make period symptoms like cravings and fatigue more severe.
 Alcohol is also another inflammatory element of our diet.